Locko2901/YouTubeMusicTools/README.md

 ### Prebuilt Executable

 Download the latest zip from [Releases](https://github.com/Locko2901/YouTubeMusicTools/releases).
-> Note: Binaries are unsigned — if you prefer build from source.
+> Note: Binaries are unsigned — if you prefer, build from source.

 ### Build from Source